vtexdocs/dev-portal-content/docs/guides/Integration-Guides/tax-service-integration-guide/tax-services-specification.md

 - `clientEmail`: *string* that contains the client's email.

-- `shippingDestination`: *object* with shipping information, it's a mandatory field.
+- `shippingDestination`: Object with shipping information.
+Mandatory field.

 - `clientData`: *object* that contains information regarding the client that did the order.